 If you don’t want to receive e-mail or other communications from us, you can adjust your email preferences from your account, or opt-out by clicking on the link provided in the emails.

-If you do not want to receive email from us, please let us know by calling, sending an email, opting out by clicking on the unsubscribe link at the bottom of the email you received from us or by writing to us at the above postal address and telling us that you do not want to receive email from our company.
+If you do not want to receive email from us by sending an email to privacy@goHUNT.com, by opting out by clicking on the unsubscribe link at the bottom of the email you received from us, or by writing to us at the above postal address and telling us that you do not want to receive email from our company.
 If you are a registered member or an Insider, you may change your preferences in the Insider section.

 When you download a mobile application from us, we have the ability to use a service provider to provide you with push notifications containing marketing messages to your mobile device.
 Your device may allow you to opt out of these push notifications by accessing your device's application or notification settings for our mobile applications.
 We have no control over the application permission notifications that may be provided to you on download from a third party app store or the ability of your device to opt-out of these push notifications.